urbanobservatory/howbusyistoon/docs/index.md

 | Webpage showing how busy and area is and information on public transport and parking | [Code available](https://github.com/urbanobservatory/HowBusyIsToon) for webpage layout and structure.	| • You will need a server or hosting for the webpage and to provide content relevant for your area.<br> • You may need access to real time information from sensors (for example on parking availability) if you want to share this. |
 | User feedback collection using Emojicom and Microsoft Forms | Allow users to provide quick and easy feedback on how useful the site is using emojis and/or further comments or suggestions using a web form. | • You will need an [Emojicom account](https://emojicom.io/) for the usefulness feedback feature and a way of collecting more detailed feedback - for example [Microsoft Forms](https://forms.office.com/) or [Google Forms](https://www.google.com/forms/about/). |

-## Section 2: Technical information on deploying HowBusyIsToon
+## Technical information on deploying HowBusyIsToon

 ### I already have existing CCTV cameras – how do I get started?